 - And we wanted to be able to adapt to an organization’s needs.
 So we built a flexible hardware and cloud architecture that can accommodate future services and hardware innovations.

-I’m beyond proud to share the culmination of our years-long development process: the SafeCase.
+I’m beyond proud to share the culmination of our years-long development process: the SafeCase for iPhone.
 Yes, it’s a smartphone case, but it’s so much more than that.
 It’s a high-security source of trust.
 A counter-surveillance device.
 A modular platform for incorporating hardware innovations.

 But most of all, the SafeCase is a viable alternative for organizations and individuals looking to take back control over their most important information.
 Today, that may be a sensitive conversation taking place in the presence of a compromised or overreaching smartphone.
 But the possibilities for hardware-based mobile protections are vast.